2024 Solar Incentives Guide for Concord, MO - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-A federal incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specified percentage of the cost of your solar system.
+Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
+One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a given percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
-Like with federal incentives, these can include rebates, tax credits and more.
-Some incentives are ongoing, while others are only available for a limited time.
-They may be provided by your county or municipality, or by the Missouri government.
+Some solar incentives may be offered at the local or state level.
+Like with federal incentives, these may include rebates, tax credits and more.
+Some incentives are ongoing, while others are available for a limited time.
+Solar incentives might be offered by your county or municipality, or by the Missouri government.

 Next Steps for Installing Solar in Concord